Cocktail: Usage and related terms

 The term cocktail can refer to a wide variety of drinks; it is typically a mixed drink containing alcohol.

 When a combined drink contains only a distilled spirit and a mixer, such as soda or fruit juice, it is a highball.
 Many of the International Bartenders Association Official Cocktails are highballs.
 When a mixed drink contains only a distilled spirit and a liqueur, it is a duo, and when it adds cream or a cream-based liqueur, it is a trio.
 Additional ingredients may be sugar, honey, milk, cream, and various herbs.

-Mixed drinks without alcohol that resemble cocktails can be known as "zero-proof" or "virgin" cocktails or "mocktails".
+Mixed drinks without alcohol that resemble cocktails are often called "zero-proof" or "virgin" cocktails, or "mocktails" ("mock" meaning fake or imitation).

 Etymology

 The origin of the word "cocktail" is disputed.
 It is presumably from "cock-tail", meaning "with tail standing up, like a cock's", in particular of a horse, but how this came to be applied to alcoholic mixed drinks is unclear.
 The most prominent theories are that it refers to a stimulant, hence a stimulating drink, or to a non-purebred horse, hence a mixed drink.

 Cocktail historian David Wondrich speculates that "cocktail" is a reference to gingering, a practice for perking up an old horse by means of a ginger suppository so that the animal would "cock its tail up and be frisky", hence by extension a stimulating drink, like pick-me-up.
 This agrees with usage in early citations (1798: "'cock-tail' (vulgarly called ginger)", 1803: drink at 11 a.m. to clear the head, 1806: "stimulating liquor"), and suggests that a cocktail was initially considered a medicinal drink, which accords with the use of bitters.

 Etymologist Anatoly Liberman endorses as "highly probable" the theory advanced by Låftman (1946), which Liberman summarizes as follows:

 It was customary to dock the tails of horses that were not thoroughbred [...]
 They were called cocktailed horses, later simply cocktails.
 By extension, the word cocktail was applied to a vulgar, ill-bred person raised above his station, assuming the position of a gentleman but deficient in gentlemanly breeding. [...]
 Of importance [in the 1806 citation above] is [...] the mention of water as an ingredient. [...]
 Låftman concluded that cocktail was an acceptable alcoholic drink, but diluted, not a "purebred", a thing "raised above its station".
 Hence the highly appropriate slang word used earlier about inferior horses and sham gentlemen.